juju988/pytest_notes/README.md

 ## Arrange, Act, Assert
 Remember to separate tests into stages, with asserts being at the end.
 It can be helpful to have a gap between the code blocks, but don't bother commenting each section as the structure will be obvious.
 Arrange-Act-Assert-Act-Assert ... is an anti-pattern.

+## Useful imports
+For paths:

+    from pathlib import Path

+For temp directories:

+    from tempfile import TemporaryDirectory
+    with TemporaryDirectory() as database_dir:
+        database_path = Path(database_directory)